 Why is bell work important?

-It is a great way to calm students and engage the part of the brain they need to learn in my class.
+It is a great way to calm students and engage the part of the brain they need to learn in class.
 The task should be meaningful and crucial to art.
 It can prepare them for the day’s learning, review past lessons or be a warm up to get them thinking creatively.

 What is the purpose of a bell ringer?